-The Hendricks County Drainage Board and/or Hendricks County Surveyor is authorized to require dischargers to implement pollution prevention measures, utilizing BMPs, necessary to prevent or reduce the discharge of pollutants into the Hendricks County's stormwater drainage system.
+Hendricks County is authorized to require dischargers to implement pollution prevention measures, utilizing BMPs, necessary to prevent or reduce the discharge of pollutants into Hendricks County's stormwater drainage system.

 3. EXEMPTED DISCHARGES AND CONNECTIONS

 Notwithstanding other requirements in this Ordinance, the following categories of non-stormwater discharges or flows are exempted from the requirements of this Chapter: